 In accordance with the Constitution, one third of the longest serving directors must retire each year but may offer themselves for re-election.
 A retiring director shall be eligible for re-election but provided always that no elected director shall hold a position of director for a period in excess of seven years unless there is a valid reason for doing so.
-At the AGM in September 2022, Dr. Jerome Coffey retired by rotation, Darren Byrne retired by rotation and was re-elected as a director, Paula Murphy retired by rotation and was re-elected as a director and Deirdre Somers retired by rotation and was re-elected as a director and continued her role as Chairperson.
-Prof. Leonie Young was elected as a member of the Board, replacing Dr. Jerome Coffey.
+At the AGM in September 2023, Dr Ruth Barrington retired by rotation and was re-elected as a director, Rory Montgomery retired by rotation and was re-elected as a director and Patrick Kivlehan retired by rotation and was re-elected as a director.
+Paul Egan, Michael Daughton and Anne Byrne, who were appointed by the Board as Elected Directors during the year and who in accordance with articles 5.1 and 8.3 of the Articles, were required to retire at the AGM, and being eligible, were re-elected with immediate effect.

-The directors have no financial beneficial interest in the research, nor did they receive remuneration for their contribution to the company.
+The directors have no financial beneficial interest in the research, nor do they receive remuneration for their contribution to the company.

-Details of the directors that served throughout 2022, except as noted, are outlined below:
+Details of the directors that served throughout 2023, except as noted, are outlined below: